Re. ACRONYMS

 THINKING

-For those of us in 12-Step Programs or faithful practitioners of a spiritual path, Spiritual Principles tell us to be honorable in all our ways – as much as humanly possible.
-One of those ideals is to be Trustworthy, & one way to do that is to be sure we “say what we mean & mean what we say.”
+For members of 12-Step Programs or faithful practitioners of a spiritual path, Spiritual Principles tell us to be honorable in all our ways – as much as humanly possible.
+One of those ideals is to be Trustworthy, & one way to do that is to be sure we “Say what you mean & mean what you say – but don’t say it mean.”

 This allows others to depend on us, without being co-dependent, as long as we’re speaking from our Truth.
-To be able to do that implies:
+To do that implies that WE:

-— we’re capable of & willing to be honest with ourselves about what we truly think & feel, AND can tell them apart
+• are capable of & willing to be honest with ourself about what we truly think & feel, AND can tell them apart

-— have the right kind of language to figure out those out, & then express them
+• have the right kind of language to figure those out, & then express them

 Instead, we need the right kind of info about such things as :